 5. Protection and Action to be Taken

-Where the concerns about the welfare and safety of the child or young person are such that a referral to Children's social care should be made the Referrals Procedure must be followed.
+Where the concerns about the welfare and safety of the child or young person are such that a referral to the Initial Response Team, Children and Families Division should be made the Referrals Procedure must be followed.

 Practitioners should always consider the need for immediate protection, as disclosure of the forced marriage may be the direct consequence of the impending event.
-Children's social care will liaise with the police to ensure the safety of the victim and any other family members.
+Children and Families Division will liaise with the police to ensure the safety of the young person and any other family members.

-A Strategy Discussion/Meeting will be needed to deal with this issue; the Police, Housing Services, Children's social care, Health and voluntary organisations must work together to address the young person's need for information, protection, financial support, accommodation and emotional support.
+A Strategy Discussion/Meeting will be required to deal with this issue; all involved agencies must work together in accordance with the Safeguarding Act 2018 to address the young person's need for information, protection, financial support, accommodation and emotional support.
+If it is believed that a young person is being coerced leading to a situation where they may be forced to marry against their will Legal advice will be needed to inform the Strategy Discussion as legal action may be necessary.
 Legal advice will be needed to inform the Strategy Discussion as legal action may be necessary.

-Children may require support from workers of the same gender and if possible the same cultural background.
+Children may require support from workers of the same gender and if possible the same cultural background, particularly if there is a language barrier.
 Where interpreters and translators are used, care must be taken to ensure that they have no connections with the immediate community of the child.

-A child arriving in this country for the purposes of a forced marriage or one who has recently married abroad may be extremely isolated and feel threatened and abused.
+A child arriving into the Isle of Man for the purposes of a forced marriage or one who has recently married abroad may be extremely isolated and feel threatened and abused.
 The legal right to remain may be in question and the consequences of returning home may also be very serious.